Bonneville creates a modern strategy for a new business environment

 The company's new methodology is only possible if the data is easily accessible, with access controls for how the data is presented to particular people and teams.

 "We specifically chose a cloud solution because we wanted control of our own environment," said Nate.
 "We wanted a turnkey solution to put on top of our data so we could analyze the business on our own and become more efficient.
-That's exactly what we got with Adaptive, and that's a huge competitive advantage for us."
+That's exactly what we got with Adaptive Insights, and that's a huge competitive advantage for us."